ewaldmire/ascender/docs/docsite/rst/userguide/workflow_templates.rst

 .. note::

   For workflow job templates with promptable fields that are required, but do not have a default, you must provide those values when creating a node before the **Select** button becomes enabled.
 The two cases that disable the **Select** button until a value is provided via the **Prompt** button: 1) when you select the **Prompt on Launch** checkbox in a workflow job template, but do not provide a default, or 2) when you create a survey question that is required but do not provide a default answer.
 However, this is **NOT** the case with credentials.
 Credentials that require a password on launch are **not permitted** when creating a workflow node, since everything needed to launch the node must be provided when the node is created.
-So, if a workflow job template prompts for credentials, climber prevents you from being able to select a credential that requires a password.
+So, if a workflow job template prompts for credentials, ascender prevents you from being able to select a credential that requires a password.

 Once the node is created, it is labeled with its job type.
 A template that is associated with each workflow node will run based on the selected run scenario as it proceeds.
 Click the compass (|compass|) icon to display the legend for each run scenario and their job types.